passdan/BioinformaticiansToolbox/LongReadAssembly.md

 ### Assembly Exercises:
 Estimated times are using 4 CPUs:
-1. Using spades, assemble the 1% illumina short reads on their own and evaluate the resulting assembly (~10 minutes)
+1. [__Skip this for now, and do the long read assemblies!__] Using spades, assemble the 1% illumina short reads on their own and evaluate the resulting assembly (~10 minutes)
 2. Using wtdbg2 (~10 minutes) or flye  (~15 minutes), assemble the raw PacBio data alone
 3. Use FMLRC2 (~5 minutes when using the pre-generated index) to correct the PacBio dataset with the Illumina short reads
 4. Use wtdbg2  (~10 minutes) or flye (~15 minutes) again to assemble the now high-quality long reads